jcari-dev/Pokemon-Emerald-AI-Python/README.md

 # Pokemon Emerald AI (MacOS & Windows)
+### Progress for this project is currently halted!

 The objective of this project it's to attempt to create an AI that can play Pokemon Emerald and get as far as it can.